aenergi/.github/profile/README.md

 Navigate here to add your corporate e-mail address: [https://github.com/settings/emails](https://github.com/settings/emails)

+## SSO Linking

+If you have not setup the SSO Linking correctly, you can open this URL to complete the process: [https://github.com/orgs/aenergi/sso](https://github.com/orgs/aenergi/sso)

 ## Repository Migration

 Migration of git repositories from Azure DevOps to GitHub can be provided by Sondre Bjellås.
 Contact Sondre on Teams and provide the following information: